 Techniques, skills, motifs and usages distinctive to particular communities or areas have been merged in the production of new items today.
 Each region of India once had its unique and authentic design whether in the textiles or the pottery it produced.
 In order to create products for an international market, traders often force crafts communities to amalgamate designs that are known to be popular in another state and region.
 Patchwork and Ikat have been introduced into places where the skill never existed.

 India produced a wide range of utilitarian crafts for everyday use in the home.
-This sector has also suffered as artisans are forced to produce more eye-catching, ornamental products for customers outside their own community.
+This sector has also suffered as artisans are forced to have company to the home.